Skip to main content

 13 min read

-What India's Dam Safety Act 2021 Means for Concrete Assessment and Rehabilitation
+Dam Safety Act 2021: A Practitioner's Guide to Concrete Assessment and Rehabilitation Compliance

 The Dam Safety Act 2021 requires every specified dam in India to undergo a comprehensive safety evaluation by 30 December 2026.
 With 1,681 dams over 50 years old and only 28% audited so far, the compliance gap is enormous.
 For concrete engineers, this creates both a regulatory obligation and a generational market opportunity in assessment, testing, and rehabilitation.